FEAScript/FEAScript-core/README.md

   </script>
   ```

-👉 Explore various browser-based examples and use cases on our [website](https://feascript.com/#tutorials).
+👉 Explore browser-based tutorials on our [website](https://feascript.com/#tutorials).

 #### Use FEAScript with Node.js

-Install FEAScript and its peer dependencies from npm:
+Install FEAScript and its peer dependencies from npm as follows:

 ```bash
 npm install feascript mathjs plotly.js